Scenario planning: Critique of Shell's use of scenario planning

-In the 1970s, many energy companies were surprised by both environmentalism and the OPEC cartel, and thereby lost billions of dollars of revenue by mis-investment.
+In the 1970s, many energy companies were surprised by both environmentalism and the OPEC cartel, and thereby lost billions of dollars of revenue by misinvestment.
 The dramatic financial effects of these changes led at least one organization, Royal Dutch Shell, to implement scenario planning.
 The analysts of this company publicly estimated that this planning process made their company the largest in the world.
-However other observers of Shell's use of scenario planning have suggested that few if any significant long-term business advantages accrued to Shell from the use of scenario methodology.
-Whilst the intellectual robustness of Shell's long term scenarios was seldom in doubt their actual practical use was seen as being minimal by many senior Shell executives.
-A Shell insider has commented "The scenario team were bright and their work was of a very high intellectual level.
-However neither the high level "Group scenarios" nor the country level scenarios produced with operating companies really made much difference when key decisions were being taken".